slimbootloader/documentation/source/getting-started/build-host-setup.rst

   sudo usermod -aG docker $USER

-Log out then relogin to Ubuntu
+Log out then re-login to Ubuntu

 .. note:: If you are behind firewall, see |Docker Proxy Settings|.